Showing posts with label Television. Show all posts

 The Anne of Green Gables miniseries was based upon L.M.
 Montgomery's novel, and the story was adapted for the screen by Julia Jones.
 The series was directed by Joan Craft and produced by John McRae.
 The series was broadcast in five parts and was 4 hours and 40 minutes in length.

 Unfortunately, Anne of Green Gables is one of the few BBC 1 Sunday Serials that is missing, and it no longer exists in the BBC archives.
-However, the BBC’s 1975 sequel Anne of Avonlea survives, and it was released by Koch Vision on September 5, 2006.
+However, the BBC’s 1975 sequel Anne of Avonlea survived, and it was released by Koch Vision on September 5, 2006.

 External Links (will open in new windows):